Zywave/booster/src/_areas/design-system/components/expanders.md

 ### Peek-a-boo Expander

-A Peek-a-boo Expander contains three different parts.
+A Peek-a-boo Expander contains only two parts.

 ![Peek-a-boo expander anatomy](/images/peek-a-boo_expander_anatomy.svg)

 </br>

-1. **Title:** The text label that indicates the content that is contained within the section.
+1.  **Expander action:** A link button to "See more" is below the truncated content when collapsed, and a link button to "See less" is below the expanded content.
-2. **Content:** The full length of the content is visible when expanded.
-When collapsed the content is truncated to just a few lines.
+2. **Hidden content:** The content that is hidden by default and shown after pressing the "See more" button.

-3. **Expander action:** A link button to "See more" is below the truncated content when collapsed, and a link button to "See less" is below the expanded content.
+The first two lines of preview text and the title are not included in the component itself, but we highly recommend including them prior to the Peek-a-boo Expander to provide the user with context of what they will be viewing when they press "See more".

 <docs-spacer size="small"></docs-spacer>